 Head to the bank’s website and fill out the application form.
 You’ll need all the information detailed above, including your form of identification.

 Once the bank verifies your identity and business details they’ll open your bank account for you.
 You can now start using your bank account.

 Receive any necessary credit or debit cards.

-How long does it usually take to open an account?
+How long does it usually take to open a bank account?

 Unlike other countries, you can set up a business bank account in Australia entirely online.
 So if you have all the necessary information and documentation prepared prior, the application process should only take around 10-20 minutes.

 Once you’ve submitted your application your bank should get in contact with you within the next 24-48 hours to confirm your identity and details.